elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 ## As temporary storage

-To see an example of using module attributes as for storage, look no futher than Elixir's unit test framework called [ExUnit](https://hexdocs.pm/ex_unit/).
+To see an example of using module attributes as for storage, look no further than Elixir's unit test framework called [ExUnit](https://hexdocs.pm/ex_unit/).
 ExUnit uses module attributes for multiple different purposes:

 ```elixir
 defmodule MyTest do